arcadejk/kdrama-fandom/README.md

 ![image](https://github.com/arcadejk/kdrama-fandom/assets/157130011/0f8b2ff7-1907-47b2-a74c-6baae49eeb99)

-- The user can thoen click on the specific movie he/she is interested in.
+- The user can then click on the specific movie he/she is interested in.
+But for the development of this website he will be redirected to the kim-sang-beom.html page each time.

   ![image](https://github.com/arcadejk/kdrama-fandom/assets/157130011/92bfe9d9-c04e-4c7c-8140-e2334ab39f8a)